 If you own a fairly recent iPhone model, it is likely water-resistant.
 This means you can drop it in the toilet, spill your drink on it, or leave it out in the rain without serious repercussions.
 However, “water-resistant” is not synonymous with “waterproof.”
 So if you want to take underwater photos with your iPhone, you’ll need a waterproof case.

-Here are the water-resistance specifications for iPhone models currently on the market:
+Here are the water-resistance specifications for iPhone models currently popular among users:

-- iPhone 12: Maximum depth of 6 meters up to 30 minutes
+- Maximum depth of 6 meters up to 30 minutes: all iPhone models starting with iPhone 12, including Mini, Pro, and Pro Max lineup

-- iPhone XS: Maximum depth of 2 meters up to 30 minutes
+- Maximum depth of 2 meters up to 30 minutes: iPhone 11, iPhone XS, iPhone XS Max

 What does an IP67 rating mean?